-Any difficulties with the use of technology, please contact the library staff at the circulation area or call at 04 709-6260.
+Any difficulties with the use of technology, please contact the library staff at the circulation area or call at 04 709 6260 or email at library@cud.ac.ae

-27. Alumni Network
+Alumni Network

 The Alumni Network is a bridge between yesterday's students, and today's world's entrepreneurs.
 Through the Alumni Network, Canadian University Dubai graduates will be able to stay in touch with their university.